asciinema/asciinema.github.io/docs/manual/server/self-hosting/configuration.md

 The `DATABASE_URL` environment variable configures the database connection.
 It uses the standard format of `postgresql://username:password@hostname:port/dbname`.
-Port number can be ommited when connecting to the standard PostgreSQL port 5432.
+Port number can be omitted when connecting to the standard PostgreSQL port 5432.

 ### PostgreSQL container